Code-Institute-Submissions/VladimirB3-portfolio-milestone-1/README.md

 •	Some code was copied from Bootstrap Documentation and modified.

+•	This README file was drafted up using MS Word following the giudelines provided by Code Institute.

 ## Media

 •	The photo used in the Home Page is from a personal collection.